insight-w3f/terraform-polkadot-aws-node/README.md

-# terraform-polkadot-aws-sentry-node
+# terraform-polkadot-aws-node

-This module sets up a single node deployments for polkadot.
-Options include a validator, sentry, and telemetry nodes.
+This module sets up single node deployments for polkadot, but can also be used to deploy nodes in a multi-node configuration.
+Options include validator, API, and source of truth nodes.

 ## Usage